Fix Internet Explorer (IE) 11 Crashes/Freezes in Windows 10/8/7PC Problems, Windows 10, Windows 7, Windows 8, Windows 8.1

 - Notice for any sudden shutdowns.
 If your browser closes even without the add-ons, then proceed to Solution 3

-- If the program starts normally without reporting any issues, continue with the steps below to identify the particular add-on or toolbar causing the problem
+- In case the program starts normally without reporting any issues, continue with the steps below to identify the particular add-on or toolbar causing the problem

 - Open the Tools menu (Alt + X) and click Manage add-ons